Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: : An Enhancing Framework

 \subsection{Experimental Setup}

-\textbf{Baselines.} To evaluate the effectiveness of \method in improving existing agents, we apply \method to refine the prediction outputs of recent agents (i.e., \sweagent, \autocoderover, and \agentless) on \bench.
+\parabf{Baselines.} To evaluate the effectiveness of \method in improving existing agents, we apply \method to refine the prediction outputs of recent agents (i.e., \sweagent, \autocoderover, and \agentless) on \bench.

-\textbf{Implementation Details.} We leverage GPT-4o~\citep{gpt4o} (gpt-4o-2024-08-06) as the backbone model for implementing \method.
+\parabf{Implementation Details.} We leverage GPT-4o~\citep{gpt4o} (gpt-4o-2024-08-06) and the open-source Qwen3-32B~\citep{DBLP:journals/corr/abs-2505-09388} as the backbone models for implementing \method.
 We configure the model temperature as 0 to ensure relatively deterministic outputs with other parameters as default settings.